Anti-Social Behaviour Case Reviews

 The Essex ASB Case Review threshold is ASB reported 3 times in the previous 6 months, where the victim feels there has been no action taken (unless defined as Hate Crime where the trigger will be activated if ASB has been reported once in the previous 6 months and the victim feels like no action has been taken).

-During the period October 2015 – October 2016, the Safer Colchester Partnership received one request for a Case Review.
-However, this case did not meet the criteria for an ASB Case Review and therefore did not proceed.
+During the period October 2017 – October 2018, the Safer Colchester Partnership received three requests for a Case Review.
+Two of these cases did not meet the criteria for an ASB Case Review and therefore did not proceed.
+One of the cases did meet the criteria and a review was conducted.
+This resulted in an action plan being implemented to address the issues and no further complaints have been received.